no-unstable-default-props

 function MyComponent({ num = 3, str = "foo", bool = true }: MyComponentProps) {

-// - Primitives are all compared by value, so are safe to be inlined as default props.
+// ^^^ Primitives are all compared by value, so they are safe to inline as default props.

 return null;